Yate Town Council Offices / Poole Court

 In 1988, property developers took over the entire site.
 To prevent the building from being demolished, Yate Town Council entered into negotiations with the developers and the former Northavon District Council, in an effort to both save and obtain the property for the benefit of the community.

-Following a public consultation, the Town Council agreed to restore the building and use it for community and civic functions, to include marriage ceremonies.
-It may surprise you to learn that the building was bought by the Town Council for just one pound.
+Following public consultation, the Town Council agreed to restore the building and use it for community and civic functions, to include marriage ceremonies.
+It may surprise you to learn that the building was bought by the Town Council for just one pound!

 Official Opening

-After alteration and restoration, the building was officially opened in September 1990 by Herr Reiner Wegner, the Burgermeister of Bad Salzdetfurth, Yate’s twin town in Germany.
+After alteration and restoration, the building was officially opened in September 1990 by Herr Reiner Wegner, the Burgermeister for Bad Salzdetfurth, Yate’s twin town in Germany.

-The building now houses the Town Council Offices and a number of community rooms, which are let to groups and organisations.
-For details regarding room hire, contact Yate Town Council on 01454 866251.
+The building now houses the Town Council offices and a number of community rooms, which are let to groups and organisations.

 The display cabinets in Poole Court house regular exhibitions.
 Please pop into the building to take a closer look.